Skip to content

 def calculate_ctvi(optical: xr.Dataset) -> xr.DataArray:

-"""Calculate CTVI (Corrected Transformed Vegetation Index) from an xarray Dataset containing spectral bands.
+"""Calculate CTVI (Corrected Transformed Vegetation Index) from spectral bands.

 Args: